ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 ## Next steps
 {: #console-deploy-ocp-rhm-next-steps}

 When you access your console, you can use the **Nodes** tab of your console UI to create CAs, peers, or an ordering service.
-See the [Build a network tutorial](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-build-network#ibp-console-build-network){: external} to get started with the console.
+See the [Build a network tutorial](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-build-network#ibp-console-build-network){: external} to get started with the console.

-To learn how to manage the users that can access the console, view the logs of your console and your blockchain components, see [Administering your console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage){: external}.
+To learn how to manage the users that can access the console, view the logs of your console and your blockchain components, see [Administering your console](/docs/blockchain-sw-252?topic=blockchain-sw-252-console-icp-manage#console-icp-manage){: external}.

-<blockchain-sw-251>Ready to automate the entire deployment process?
-Check out the [Ansible Playbook](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible-install-ibp){: external} that can be used to complete all of the steps in this topic for you.</blockchain-sw-251>
+Ready to automate the entire deployment process?
+Check out the [Ansible Playbook](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible-install-ibp){: external} that can be used to complete all of the steps in this topic for you.

 ## Support
 {: #deploy-ocp-rhm-support}

 Support is provided for the paid version of the Red Hat Marketplace offering and support cases can be opened through the Red Hat Marketplace [support portal](https://marketplace.redhat.com/en-us/support).
-Customers using the trial version from Red Hat Marketplace, can refer to [self-help resources](/docs/blockchain-sw-251?topic=blockchain-sw-251-blockchain-support#blockchain-support-resources) for assistance.
+Customers using the trial version from Red Hat Marketplace, can refer to [self-help resources](/docs/blockchain-sw-252?topic=blockchain-sw-252-blockchain-support#blockchain-support-resources) for assistance.

 ## Create a project for your {{site.data.keyword.blockchainfull_notm}} Platform deployment
 {: #deploy-ocp-rhm-project}